 In certain countries like South Korea and Japan, there are convenience stores and supermarkets that provide charging stations.
 Not all stores offer this service, but having said that, the idea of charging stations and rental power banks seems to be gaining traction around the world.
 Meanwhile, you can always bring your own.

-If you’re out in public using free Wi-Fi, know that these are not secure networks, and your personal and business data may be at risk.
+If you’re using free Wi-Fi in public, know that these are not secure networks, and your personal and business data may be at risk.
 Investing in a VPN which can be used internationally is a good measure for corporate travel security to ensure that all your work dealings are encrypted and remain secure.

 5. Understanding business travel safety and security